CarolinaFledgling/smarttours-New-Version/README.md

 # Smarttours-New-Version

 ## Description
-This project was made independently and without any starter code.
+This project is made independently and without any starter code.
 It is made with HTML, CSS, SASS, BEM and JavaScript.
 While creating the website I solved a many problems and learned many new things.

 ## General info